awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/kinesis-kpl-consumer-deaggregation.md

 Beginning with release 1\.4\.0, the KCL supports automatic de\-aggregation of KPL user records\.
 Consumer application code written with previous versions of the KCL will compile without any modification after you update the KCL\.
 However, if KPL aggregation is being used on the producer side, there is a subtlety involving checkpointing: all subrecords within an aggregated record have the same sequence number, so additional data has to be stored with the checkpoint if you need to distinguish between subrecords\.
 This additional data is referred to as the *subsequence number*\.

-## Migration From Previous Versions of the KCL<a name="w3ab1c11b7b7c27b5"></a>
+## Migrating from Previous Versions of the KCL<a name="kinesis-kpl-consumer-deaggregation-migration"></a>

 You are not required to change your existing calls to do checkpointing in conjunction with aggregation\.
-It is still guaranteed that you can retrieve all records successfully stored in Kinesis Streams\.
-The KCL now provide two new checkpoint operations to support particular use cases, described below\.
+It is still guaranteed that you can retrieve all records successfully stored in Kinesis Data Streams\.
+The KCL now provides two new checkpoint operations to support particular use cases, described below\.

 In the event that your existing code was written for the KCL prior to KPL support, and your checkpoint operation is called without arguments, it is equivalent to checkpointing the sequence number of the last KPL user record in the batch\.
 If your checkpoint operation is called with a sequence number string, it is equivalent to checkpointing the given sequence number of the batch along with the implicit subsequence number 0 \(zero\)\.